syncfusion-content/javascript-docs/js/Grid/Data-Binding.md

 N> 1.
 There is no in-built support to bind the XML data to the grid.
 But you can achieve this requirement with the help of [custom adaptor](https://help.syncfusion.com/js/datamanager/data-adaptors#custom-adaptor) concept.
 N> 2.
 Refer this [Knowledge Base link](http://www.syncfusion.com/kb/3377/how-to-process-xml-data-from-server-using-datamanager-and-bound-to-grid#) for bounding XML data to grid using custom adaptor.
 N> 3.
-N> To update the dataSource after Grid rendered, use [`dataSource`](https://help.syncfusion.com/api/js/ejgrid#methods:datasource) method of grid.
+To update the dataSource after Grid rendered, use [`dataSource`](https://help.syncfusion.com/api/js/ejgrid#methods:datasource) method of grid.

 ## Remote Data